 At that point, he realized that if this was going to be his full-time gig and livelihood, he really had to commit 100%.
 That’s where it all came together.
 Even though making the transition from being an attorney to become a racecar driver might not make sense on its head, it all lines up in ACP’s story.
 Being an attorney gave him the funds he needed to invest in racing and then, once he started doing it full-time, he brought a lot of his skills with him.
 He knew how to negotiate his own contracts, he could talk about cars in an elevated way, and he understood the business side of things, which differentiated him from his peers.
 Here’s how he put it:

-“I'd like to think I am the best rally racer in North America, but I’m probably one of 10, 20, 50, 100 guys that are really good drivers.
-But of those guys, how many of them can also talk about what's going on or deal with the business [side of things]?
-That's a lot fewer guys, so once you take two different areas, disparate areas, and melt them together, then you're more weaponized, to use the analogy again, but you're able to get further.”
+“I’d like to think I am the best rally racer in North America, but I’m probably one of 10, 20, 50, 100 guys that are really good drivers.
+But of those guys, how many of them can also talk about what’s going on or deal with the business ?
+That’s a lot fewer guys, so once you take two different areas, disparate areas, and melt them together, then you’re more weaponized, to use the analogy again, but you’re able to get further.”

 ACP started competing in the X-Games when it opened in 2006 and went on to compete five times.
 It was a coveted position to be in–the X-Games only invited 12 drivers to participate and in the first five, which ACP calls “the dream days” it was him, Travis Pastrana, Ken Block, and Tanner Foust.
 They were doing rally racing and rally cross and the course escalated every year.
 His stories are pretty epic, out there head-to-head on the course with the best of the best, doing crossover jumps and tricks.
 He learned how to do a backflip on a motorcycle from Travis, who he considers to be a good friend and who is practically the inventor of backflipping a dirt bike.
 To do it, you really have to go for it full throttle–you can’t hold back.
 According to ACP, Travis is missing a “self-preservation gene” that allows him to really go for it on the course.
 ACP isn’t missing that gene himself, so Travis was able to give him the push that he needed to do the backflip.
 The story is pretty epic–listen to the episode to hear it in its entirety and get a play-by-play for how it’s done.
 It was an epic time for racecar driving and ACP’s tales about what the culture was like and being a champion rally pro are well worth a listen.